antor44/Audio-Transcription/README.md

 > [!IMPORTANT]
 > The `--login` flag is required.
 Without it, the shell launched by Windows does not load the user environment (PATH, CUDA variables, etc.), and the server will fail to start.
 > The `--cd ~` flag sets the starting directory to the Linux home folder — Windows shortcut targets cannot use Linux paths directly.
-> If your WSL distribution has a different name, replace `Ubuntu-24.04` with the name shown by running `wsl --list` in a Windows terminal.
+> If your WSL distribution has a different name, replace `Ubuntu` with the name shown by running `wsl --list` in a Windows terminal.

 **To create the shortcut:**
 1. Right-click on the Desktop → **New → Shortcut**